Keep them ill, keep them scared

 Of course, without real evidence, these deaths and near-deaths are simply suspicious, but they might be of interest to Jeremy Corbyn, another truly left-wing politician in Britain.
 He is not close to real power yet but hopefully, if and when he does get close to it, he'll be able to live through the experience.

-On the other side of the pond, many believe that The Rev Martin Luther King, John F. Kennedy, Bobby Kennedy, Anton Cermak, Leon Jordan, Leo Ryan and others were compassionate people who wanted to help the common man, 'helot leaders' in a sense.
-All were shot dead.
+On the other side of the pond, many believe that The Rev Martin Luther King, John F. Kennedy, Bobby Kennedy, Anton Cermak, Leon Jordan, Leo Ryan and others were compassionate people who wanted to help the common man; they were 'helot leaders' in a sense and all were shot dead.
 It's worth noting that the act of shooting someone is a primitive and crude form of assassination.
 Modern technology enables assassination by stopping the heart, for example.
 It's almost impossible to work out how many important people have been bumped off using this method.

 Hopefully, the above evidence shows that there is a good chance that a modern, Spartan-like 'Cryptaea' is killing 'helot leaders' in Europe and North America.

 The third form of Spartan control - making the helots believe they were inferior - was possibly just as important a Spartan tactic as assassinating the helot leaders.
 This tactic seems also to be alive and well today.
 The idea that 'if you're not rich, you've failed and it's your own fault' has permeated North American culture for a century.
 It is astonishing that this idea is maintained in a country dominated by ultra-rich people who mostly inherited their money.
 What's more, the U.S. education system is massively skewed in favour of the wealthy, its intern culture favours only those with money and its boardrooms are often operating on nepotism and personal connections.
 In a country with such systems in place, a true meritocracy is hardly possible.
 The U.S. wealth-creation system, to put it bluntly, is rigged.
-Britain is going the same way.
-Our social mobility has been shrinking since its high-point in the sixties and in particular after Thatcher gained power.
+Britain has been going the same way since Thatcher took power.
+Our social mobility has been shrinking ever since.
 Fee-paying university places, internships and the shrinking of the welfare state have been creating a nation where Etonians like Cameron and Johnson get the top jobs and the majority of us increasingly struggle just to keep our heads above water.
-It would therefore seem that the Spartan's third tactic is in place today.
+It would therefore seem that the Spartan's third tactic is in place today in both the U.S. and the U.K.

 This is a depressing idea.
 It would be good to think that we can change this situation but the Spartan-like controls may now be well-established.
 Fortunately, I think there are areas over which we have some control.
 Most importantly, we can make ourselves well, or at least much more well than we are at the moment.
 Science has made it clear that alcohol, fruit drinks, refined sugar, large amounts of animal protein and related foodstuffs make us ill and hugely increase our risks of cancer, strokes, heart disease and diabetes.
 If we ignore ads, don't buy junk food, stay off the liquor, walk, cycle and choose a vegetarian option, we could all be calmer, live longer, need less medical care and think more clearly about what's happening in our society.
 This would hopefully mean that less of us will vote for Trump, Johnson, Cameron, Blair and anyone else that looks suspiciously like a snake-oil salesman.
 It's worth a go.